maazm007/rtl_design_synthesis_nasscomm/README.md

 ## ***Lab 7: Synchronous and Asynchronous Set/Reset***
 In Synchronous Circuits, Set/Reset pin is synchronized with the edge of the clock (either posedge or negedge).
 Set/Reset signal is only sampled on the clock edges.
 While in Asynchronous Circuits, Set/Reset pin is independent of the edge of clock.
 Set/Reset signal holds the higher priority in the case of asynchronous circuits.

-***Now, we are goin to perform the simulation and synthesis of D Flip-Flop using Synchronous and Asynchronous Set/Reset***
+***Now, we are going to perform the simulation and synthesis of D Flip-Flop using Synchronous and Asynchronous Set/Reset***

 * D Flip-Flop with Asynchronous Reset
 **Following are the commands:**